Missouri Theatre and Jesse Auditorium Policies

 i.
 Lobby/Reception information

 3. Once an event has been requested, it is sent to the venue team for approval.
-You will be updated on the status of your event as it moves through the approval process.

 4. Events must be requested at least 8 weeks in advance.